Is Fear Holding You Back?

 I’m worried that I won’t get better.

 Social anxiety can make you feel powerless, helpless and hopeless.
 And, the fear that you can’t get better is actually a symptom of anxiety, not a fact.
 In reality, social anxiety treatment is very effective.
 It may take time, but your therapist can work with you to combat the negative beliefs you have about yourself and help you see yourself in a more realistic, positive light.
 When you have begun to experience yourself and the world without judging yourself or thinking that others are judging you, you can experience your world in richer ways.
 Just by beginning the therapeutic process, you are allowing yourself to believe that change is possible.

 Talking with people makes me anxious enough as it is.
-The thought of seeing a therapist makes me even more nervous.
+The thought of seeing a social anxiety therapist makes me even more nervous.

 I’ve heard that social anxiety treatment is costly and time-consuming.
 I’m worried that it may not be worth it.

-Social anxiety treatment is an investment in yourself.
-While your social anxiety may tell you that you are not worth it, that you are broken and beyond help, the truth is that you can get better and you deserve to.
-Social anxiety treatment takes time, patience and practice.
+Social anxiety treatment is an investment in yourself and your mental health and overall well being.
+While your social anxiety may tell you that you are not worth it, or that you can’t treat social anxiety, the truth is that you can get better and you deserve to.
+Treating social anxiety disorder takes time, patience and practice.
 It is not a quick fix, but your therapist can help you learn skills that can impact your life immediately.
 We will build up your confidence by practicing skills that you can use in the real world.
 We believe that your life and relationships are worth taking the time for.
 You deserve to feel relaxed and comfortable in the world.